Advertiser Disclosure

 How much is 100,000 Chase points worth?

 How much value you get from your Chase Ultimate Rewards points will depend on how you redeem them.
-At a minimum, you could turn 100,000 points into $1,000 in cash-back, or $1,250 in travel purchases thanks to the 25% bonus through the Chase travel portal.
+At a minimum, you could turn 100,000 points into $1,000 in cash-back, or $1,250 in travel purchases with the 25% bonus through the Chase travel portal.
 However, we value Chase points at 2 cents per point, making 100,000 points worth $2,000, thanks to the high-value redemptions you can make by using the Chase transfer partners.

 About Jarrod West